EddieTheCubeHead/Scrim-Bot/ScrimBotPublic/README_en.md

 	-Cogs -implementation left some functions tied to the Scrim-class homeless.
 	These have been moved to the scrim_methods module.
-		-elo_module renamed to elo_methods to preserver the naming scheme -This fixed a bug in '/update' that wiped out all supported games
+		-elo_module renamed to elo_methods to preserve the naming scheme -This fixed a bug in '/update' that wiped out all supported games

   beta 0.9.7 -- 31.10.2019